 A CFD simulation for FA-Leaflet Production Ltd.'s structure was performed.
 The focus of the CFD simulation was an evaluation of the parameter of a comfortable, draft-free work area, proper mixing and a homogeneous temperature (max 1\C).
 It should not be considered as complete study of the ventilation conditions of the building.
-Such a study would require a more detailed modeling with full geometry of the building, and boundary conditions.
+Such a study would require a more detailed modeling with full geometry of the building, and external elements, such as boundary conditions.